 Personally, I find these weird, but that may be just me.
 For me, just my job title seems to be fine, as it evokes (currently) not only what I do but the industry I am in right now.
 I’ve always, personally, found that titles like Terrific Social Media Manager or Experienced Fry Cook just seem odd.
 But that may be me.
 Try it—but I’d recommend doing so as a more or less controlled experiment.
 If it’s not working after, say, six months, I recommend rethinking it.

 Update Your Email Settings

-If you’re open to receiving job openings, make sure that you’re set up that way.
-And if not, make sure that’s properly reflected as well.
+If you’re open to receiving job openings, make sure that your profile says so.
+And if not, make sure you say that instead.
 People won’t necessarily follow your requirements in this area, but some will.
 And it can serve as an indirect means of indicating you might be interested in making a move if the timing and the circumstances were right.

 Make Your Profile Public

 Personally, I think that the only time your profile should be private is in the first five seconds after you’ve created it.
 Then again, I have had an online persona since 1997, and find it easy to share a lot of things.